Kenosha Potato Project

 This page is linked to the Kenosha Potato Project web pages.
 See these links for

-Growing potato in a bag - planting tips.
+Growing potato in a bag - planting tips. [see in red corrections made in 2011]

 To order bags from Gardener's Supply - please click here